Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The break between Sprints is time-boxed to 1 week for 30 day Sprints, and usually less for shorter sprints.
 - [ ] Enough time for the requirements for the next Sprint to be determined and documented.
-- [ ] Enough time for the Development team to finish the testing from the last Sprint.
+- [ ] Enough time for the Developers to finish the testing from the last Sprint.
 - [x] None.
 A new Sprint starts immediately following the end of the previous Sprint.
 - [ ] All of the above are allowed depending on the situation.

 **[⬆ Back to Top](#table-of-contents)**

-### When many Scrum Teams are working on the same product, should all of their increments be integrated every Sprint?
+### When many Scrum Teams are working on the same product, should all of their Increments be integrated every Sprint?

 - [ ] Yes, but only for Scrum Teams whose work has dependencies.
 - [x] Yes, otherwise the Product Owners (and stakeholders) may not be able to accurately inspect what is done.